interactiveinstitute/energy-intelligence/coffee/chart.coffee.md

                 @touching = false
                 if @transforming
                   @showMeter()
+                  #TESTING: MOMENTUM SCROLLING!!!
+                  #This is where we trigger the momentum animation
+                  @setScrollMomentumTransition();
                   @transforming = false
                 loadTimeout = cancel loadTimeout
                 if zoom[0] != @zoom.translate()[0] or zoom[1] != @zoom.scale()